Controllability and Vector Potential: Controllable Dynamical Systems from Kalman to Willems

 The following statements are immediate. \begin{lemma} (i) If $P_1 \subset P_2$ are submodules of $A^k$, then $\ker_\F(P_2) \subset \ker_\F(P_1)$ in $\F^k$. ($\ker_\F(P_2)$ is said to be a sub-system (or sub-behaviour) of $\ker_\F(P_1)$.)

 (ii) If $\{P_i\}$ is a collection of submodules of $A^k$, then $\ker_\F(\sum_i P_i) = \bigcap_i \ker_\F(P_i)$, and $\sum_i\ker_\F(P_i) \subset \ker_\F(\bigcap P_i)$. \end{lemma}

-Example 1.1: Let $A = \mathbb{C}[\dbydt]$.
-The collection of all signals $x$ and $u$ in Kalman's state space system of Definition 1.1, is the kernel of the operator

-but now, the difference between state and input has been obliterated.
-In other words, we do not impose any causal structure on the system. $\square$\\

-In our more general setting, controllability cannot any longer be the ability to move from one state to another in finite time (Definition 1.1), as there is now no notion of state.
-We need another definition altogether, which specialises to the Kalman definition in the case of Example 1.1 above.
-We make the definition first for the case when $\F$ is either $\Dr$ or $\mathcal{C}^\infty$, and relegate a more general definition to an appendix at the end of the lecture.
+In our more general setting, controllability cannot any longer be the ability to move from one state to another in finite time (as in Definition 2.1), because there is now no notion of state.
+We need another definition altogether, which specialises to the Kalman definition for state space systems of Example 2.1.
+This new definition (2.3 below) is the insight of J.C.~Willems, and the genesis of his `Behavioural Theory'. \\